 What we don’t: Pricey.
 And this is nitpicky, but the look and finish don’t quite match other high-end rods.

-Last year, Orvis released the Helios 3F and 3D at the top of its lineup.
+Orvis' Helios 3F and 3D sit at the top of their lineup.
 The F stands for finesse, and this rod is designed with dry flies and delicate presentations in mind.
 The D stands for distance, and that version is built for power and launching larger flies of all types.
 Both are quality rods that are worthy of consideration, even at this high price point.
 And we love to see one of the major manufacturers designing rods for specific purposes and doing it so well.

 One of the first things you’ll notice on the Helios 3F is the large white logo above the handle, which is somewhat un-Orvis-like in presentation.
 But the things that matter are there, including a modern build designed to reduce wobble and side-to-side movement when casting.
 The result is more power at increased accuracy, and Orvis even claims you can put an Adams in a tea cup at a distance of 40 feet.
 That would be a challenge, but the Helios 3F does offer premium accuracy and distance to rival the heaviest of hitters.